sahilmandoliya/leaveManagementSystem/README.md

-Leave Mangement System in PHP
+Leave Mangement System in PHP & SQL with mailer service.